 Academic Lead - Miss Kate Moorhead

 Want to explore your creativity or unlock your underlying passion for prose and poetry?
 This module is a fantastic opportunity for students with little previous experience of creative writing to learn the craft elements in Norwich, England’s first UNESCO City of Literature.
-Students will undertake a number of in-class exercise based on objects, handouts, discussion and visualisation, on occasion studying the work of established authors.
+Students will undertake a number of in-class exercises based on objects, handouts, discussion and visualisation, on occasion studying the work of established authors.
 Very often students will be asked to write about ‘what you know’, drawing on notebooks, memory, family stories, and sensory impressions.

 In both prose and poetry students will concentrate initially on generating material.
 In prose, students will go on to look at character, dialogue, point-of-view, ‘showing’ vs. ‘telling’, plotting, etc. In poetry, students will begin to explore the possibilities of pattern and form, sound, voice, imagery, and ‘making strange’.